ctron/elfsign/README.md

 * [x] Improve storing stuff, this is a mess right now (good for now)
 * [ ] Implement verify
   * [x] verify the signature
-  * [ ] add the certificate, and allow enforcing policies
+  * [x] add the certificate, and allow enforcing policies
 * [x] check using "digest" vs "digested signer"
+* [ ] allow more options, currently this is highly opinionated towards sigstore and rekor